fahmifan/hugo-blog/content/blog/2021/jun/lru-cache.md

 ```

 # Notes on Implement Synchronization for Concurrency
-The previous codes works for non concurrent usage, because when accessing & writing to the hash map or queue, there are needs for lock and synchronization.
-Also keep in minds, that adding synchronization will impact the performance.
+The previous codes work for non-concurrent usage because when accessing & writing to the hash map or queue, there are needs for lock and synchronization.
+Also keep in mind, that adding synchronization will impact the performance.

-We can use `mutex` for synchronization.
-In Go, there are two types of mutex, `Mutex` and `RWMutex`.
-The `Mutex` is general purpose for locking only one goroutine that has access into a resource.
-The `RWMutex` has two locking mechanism, First is `RLock` that can be hold by multiple gorutines and is used for reading.
-Second is `Lock` that can only be hold by one goroutine and is used for writng.
+We can use a `mutex` for synchronization.
+In Go, there are two types of mutex, a `Mutex` and  a `RWMutex`.
+The `Mutex` is general purpose for locking only one goroutine that has access to a resource.
+The `RWMutex` has two locking mechanisms.
+The first is a `RLock` that can behold by multiple gorutines and is used for reading.
+The Second is a `Lock` that can only behold by one goroutine and is used for writing.

-I use two mutex for `LRUCacher`, `hashMutex` for access & mutating `hash` and `countMutex` when mutate the `count`.
-Also, to help detecting race condition, i use `-race` flag when running go test
+I use two mutexes for `LRUCacher`, `hashMutex` for access & mutating `hash`, and `countMutex` when mutating the `count`.
+Also, to help to detects race condition, I use `-race` flag when running the go test
 ```
 go test -race ./...
 ```